We want to make your family mortgage loan a success and you happy.

 Q4: Why does it matter that we record the mortgage with public authorities?

-If the Borrower wants to claim the popular home loan interest deduction from their annual IRS tax return, the mortgage must be recorded with the proper local government authority.
+If the Lender wants meaningful collateral, via a legally enforceable lien on the Borrower's home, then the lien absolutely must be recorded with the proper government authority.
+If the Borrower wants to claim the popular home loan interest deduction from their annual IRS tax return, the mortgage must also be recorded with the proper local government authority.
 Individual Borrowers are not legally entitled to claim an interest deduction on unsecured, simple Promissory Notes — even if the loan was used to purchase real estate.

 Q5: What if the Lender or Borrower dies during the course of the Loan?

 If the Lender dies during the course of the loan, the statutory default will require the Borrower to repay the Lender's estate according to the original agreed upon terms of the loan.
 Lenders should consider updating their estate planning documents to include any explicit wishes or expectations for the debt following their death.